koo5/new_shit/README.md

 getting started
 ===
-\#requires pygame and fuzzywuzzy:
+\#requires pygame and fuzzywuzzy and colors:

 * apt-get install python-pygame python-pip
-* pip install --user fuzzywuzzy #or pip install fuzzywuzzy
+* pip install --user fuzzywuzzy colors
+#(or without --user)

 it should work with python 2.5, OrderedDict is bundled in